awslabs/data-solutions-framework-on-aws/website/docs/intro.md

 cdk deploy
 ```

-Congrats, you created your first CDK app using AWS DSF!
+Congrats, you created your first CDK app using DSF on AWS!
 Go ahead and explore all available [constructs](category/constructs) and [examples](category/examples).